U.S. Visa Lawyers Knowledgeable About Nonimmigrant And Immigrant Visas

-Within each category, there are even more types of visas: there are visas for visitors from specific countries, visas for those who have a specific reason for being in the country (like visiting scholars or religious workers), and visas for those with family or spouses who reside in the United States.
-No matter what visa you hope to apply for, or visa situation you need to better understand, a Consumer Law Group visa lawyer can help you navigate your legal situation.
+Within each category, there are even more types of visas.
+There are visas for visitors from specific countries, visas for those who have a specific reason for being in the country (like visiting scholars or religious workers), and visas for those with family or spouses who reside in the United States.
+No matter what visa you hope to apply for or what visa situation you need to better understand, a Consumer Law Group visa lawyer can help you navigate your legal situation.
 Benefits of working with our team include the following:

-- Our team is passionate about working with you step by step, so you never feel alone in your visa and immigration journey.
+- Our lawyers are passionate about working with you step by step, so you never feel alone in your visa and immigration journey.

-- We can assist individuals seeking a Visa in Chicago and surrounding areas, or anywhere else in the U.S.
+- We can assist individuals seeking a visa in Chicago, in the surrounding areas and throughout the U.S.

-- To better serve our community, we not only offer legal services in English, but in Spanish as well.
+- To better serve our community, we offer legal services in English and Spanish.
 We are happy to provide our full legal services in whichever language you are most comfortable in.

-Non-immigrant visas are intended for those who will stay in the United States only temporarily.
-If you are in the US for business, research, your religion, or some other reason, our non-immigrant visa lawyers can help guide you through the process of securing a nonimmigrant visa.
+Nonimmigrant visas are intended for those who will stay in the United States only temporarily.
+Our nonimmigrant visa lawyers can help guide you through the process of securing a nonimmigrant visa.